Ivan Petrov (army general)

-Ivan Yefimovich Petrov (Иван Ефимович Петров; – 7 April 1958) was a Soviet Army General from 1941.
+Ivan Yefimovich Petrov (Иван Ефимович Петров; – 7 April 1958) was a Soviet Army General.

 Early military career

 Born in Trubchevsk in 1896, he began his military service in the Red Army in 1918, the year when he also joined the Bolshevik Party.
-Petrov fought in the Russian Civil War near Samara, the Polish Soviet War of 1920 and the Basmachi rebellion in 1922.
+Petrov fought in the Russian Civil War near Samara, the Polish–Soviet War in 1920 and the Basmachi rebellion in 1922.
 In the late 1920s and 1930s Petrov served in Central Asia.

 World War II

-During World War II, Petrov participated in the Battle of Odessa, Battle of Sevastopol and was noted for heading the Separate Coastal Army from October 1941 to July 1942 and in November 1943-February 1944, 44th Army in August–October 1942, Black Sea Group of Forces, North Caucasus Front, 33rd Army in 1944, 2nd Belorussian Front, 4th Ukrainian Front, and several other units.
+During World War II, Petrov participated in the Siege of Odessa, Siege of Sevastopol and was noted for heading the Separate Coastal Army from October 1941 to July 1942 and in November 1943-February 1944, 44th Army in August–October 1942, Black Sea Group of Forces, North Caucasus Front, 33rd Army in 1944, 2nd Belorussian Front, 4th Ukrainian Front, and several other units.
 In April–June 1945 Petrov was a chief of the 1st Ukrainian Front Staff.